aakash-webdev/Interactive-Credit-Card-Form/README.md

-# 💳 Interactive Credit Card Form
+💳 Interactive Credit Card Form

 This project is an interactive credit card form with live validation and dynamic display of card details.
 It's built using HTML, SCSS, and JavaScript.

+### This is 💪Front-End Challenge by https://www.frontendmentor.io/ & hand coded by 🧑 <a href="https://github.com/aakash-webdev">Aakash Peshavaria (Me)</a>

 ## ✨ Features